- Advanced purchase order management

 - Basic reporting tools

-Even though inventory isn’t exactly my forte, Shopventory has been on my radar now for ages.
+Shopventory has been on my radar now for ages.
 Why?
-Because this inventory management add-on supports not JUST Square, but also PayPal Here, Clover, Shopify, and WooCommerce.
+Because this inventory management add-on supports not just Square, but also PayPal Here, Clover, Shopify, and WooCommerce.
 If you’ve cobbled together a makeshift inventory system because your current platform doesn’t offer what you need — or if you just want something that’s a bit more advanced than what’s currently available so you can be better organized, Shopventory is an easy and affordable way to fill in the gaps.
 In addition to inventory management (including quantity tracking), Shopventory offers reports on profitability and sales.

 When I originally wrote my Shopventory review, the platform supported just three integrations: Square, PayPal Here, and Clover.
 Now, obviously, we’ve got the addition of WooCommerce and Shopify, which brings Shopventory’s inventory management out of the realm of POS-exclusive and into a broader, “all-in-one” kind of space for merchants.
 You want to sell online and in-person?
 You can certainly use Shopventory to manage your inventory for both — even if you’re using two completely different platforms.